Hats-Protocol/hats-protocol/user_guide/user_guide.md

 Be sure to bookmark this page and/or make sure you have an easy way to access it.

-The id in the Data section is the hat id that you will use as an input for the `_wearer` parameter for when you associate this hat with other addresses.
+The id in the Data section is the hat id that you will use as an input for the `wearer` parameter for when you associate this hat with other addresses.

 **Congrats!
 You’ve created a hat. 🧢**

 # Mint a hat

 Minting a hat causes a hat to be “worn” by a specific address.
 As a result, minting a hat gives an address the associated responsibilities and authorities associated with the Hat — as long as that address is eligible to wear the hat based on the hat’s eligibility module, and as long as that hat is active as determined by the hat’s toggle module.
 Multiple addresses can wear a given hat, up to the max supply of that hat.

+Think about a hat like a "job-in-a-box".
+Each hat has properties that give its wearer the ability to take certain actions under specified conditions.
+Adding responsibilities and authorities to a hat is something that happens between `createHat` and `mintHat` (and possibly after as well).

 You can mint a hat with the `mintHat` function, which mints the hat as an ERC1155 token to a recipient, who then "wears" the hat.
 Like with creating a hat, the account/address you use to mint a hat must be wearing the hat’s admin hat (or one of _its_ admin hats).